dave-shore/animated-palm-tree/ML Project/README.md

-"Housing prices with Ridge regression"
+# Housing prices with Ridge regression

 Project for Machine Learning exam, report with code

-MSc in Data Science and Economics

-Università degli Studi di Milano
+MSc in Data Science and Economics @ Università degli Studi di Milano